 This diet plan is based on more proteins up to 35 %, 60% fats, and 5% carbs.
 These all types of ketosis have different benefits but only standard and high-protein diets are backed by extensive research.
 The other two types are advanced forms.

 Keto Diet Benefits

-Many studies (1) conducted through different institutions consistently shows that those who eat a low carb, high fat diet rather than a high carb, low-fat diet experience following
+Many studies (1) conducted through different institutions consistently show that those who eat a low-carb, high-fat diet rather than a high-carb, low-fat diet experience following

 - The major advantage is losing weight and body fat.
 As per some studies, a Ketogenic diet that loses more weight in the first 3-6 months is more effective for long-term weight loss rather than a low-fat diet plan.